French cardinal to go on trial over child abuse cover up » Capital News

-, Lyon, France, Jan 5 – The highest-profile Catholic cleric to be caught up in a paedophile scandal in France is to go on trial on Monday charged with failing to report a priest who abused boy scouts in the 1980s and 90s.
+, Lyon, France, Jan 7 – The highest-profile Catholic cleric to be caught up in a paedophile scandal in France goes on trial on Monday charged with failing to report a priest who abused boy scouts in the 1980s and 90s.

-Cardinal Philippe Barbarin, the archbishop of Lyon, is to stand trial along with five others from his diocese over allegations that they helped cover up abuse in one of the parishes in the area.
+Cardinal Philippe Barbarin, the archbishop of Lyon, in central eastern France, is accused along with five others from his diocese of helping cover up abuse in one of the parishes in the area.

-The 68-year-old, an arch-conservative, is one of the most prominent Catholic figures in France who faces up to three years in prison and a fine of 45,000 euros ($54,000) if convicted of failing to report the abuse.
+The 68-year-old bishop, an arch-conservative, is one of the most prominent Catholic figures in France.
+He could face up to three years in prison and a fine of 45,000 euros ($54,000) if convicted of failing to report the abuse.

 He denies the allegations.